 Many parents also worry that their children who fight with each other will not get along as adults.
 The evidence doesn't support this view.
-The test for strong families is more about the willingness for kids to pull together when the chips are down, rather than the frequency of the squabbling.
+The test for strong families is more about the willingness for kids to pull together when the chips are down than it is about than the frequency of squabbling.

 Healthy families know how to fight well.
 When parents take an active approach to helping their children resolve their fights, they are teaching them a valuable life skill as well as reducing the incidence of fighting over the long term.
-Here are some practical strategies to use:
+Here are five practical strategies to use:

-Model good conflict resolution skills
+MODEL good conflict resolution skills

-Kids wear L plates when it comes to solving disputes.
+Kids wear 'L' plates when it comes to solving disputes.
 Some kids will yell, get abusive or even get physical when they are settling disputes.
 Show them better ways of sorting out problems by talking things through with your partner, compromising and apologising when you've said something upsetting to your partner or your children.

-Help kids manage their emotions
+Help kids MANAGE their emotions

 "Yep, it would make me mad too if someone said that to me."
-Usually someone's feelings get hurt when siblings argue so make sure you recognise their emotions without taking sides.
+Usually someone's feelings get hurt when siblings argue, so make sure you recognise their emotions without taking sides.
 This focus on feelings helps kids develop emotional literacy and promotes empathy in siblings as well.

-Monitor sibling relationships
+MONITOR sibling relationships

-Keep your antenna up for the signs of discord within sibling relationships.
-Some disputes kids can sort out themselves, but you need to be ready to intervene and assist kids in the peace-brokering, or at least to act as a safety net when one child continually appears on the wrong end of a power imbalance.
+Keep your antenna up for signs of discord within sibling relationships.
+Kids can sort out some disputes themselves, but you may need to be ready to intervene and assist with peace-brokering, or at least to act as a safety net, when one child continually appears to be on the wrong end of a power imbalance.

-Mentor them to sort out disputes
+MENTOR them to sort out disputes

-Kids need the chance to sort their conflict out themselves, but sometimes they need a little coaching.
-They often invite their parents to take sides, which is usually counter-productive.
-Rather than trying to sort out who started an argument, focus on possible solutions, provide suggestions such as taking turns, giving way, bargaining, swapping or even walking away.
+Kids need the chance to sort their conflicts out themselves, but sometimes they need a little coaching.
+They often invite their parents to take sides, which is usually counterproductive.
+Rather than trying to sort out who started an argument, focus on possible solutions.
+Provide suggestions such as taking turns, giving way, bargaining, swapping or even walking away.

-Encourage them to make up
+Encourage them to MAKE UP

 Kids often get over disputes far quicker than adults.
-They can be squabbling one minute and cuddling up the next, so it gets tricky intervening sometimes.
+They can be squabbling one minute and cuddling up the next, so intervening gets tricky sometimes.
 However there are times when you need to encourage a child to mend bridges with an aggrieved sibling.
-This can mean kids have to swallow their pride, admit that they may be wrong, make an apology or make some sort of restitution such as doing a special favour.
+This can mean a child has to swallow their pride, admit that they may be wrong, make an apology or make some sort of restitution such as doing a special favour.
 This type of restoration means kids must take responsibility for their behaviours and is a sign of growing maturity.